SIZE:

 Up to 109 cm.

-Males are equipped with erectile hooks, used during mating to transfer sperm.
-After fertilisation, females can produce up to 52 eggs a year.
-These are rectangular in shape, brown-green in color and called egg capsules.
+are equipped with erectile hooks, which are used during mating to transfer sperm.
+After fertilization, females can produce up to 52 eggs a year.
+The eggs are brown-green and rectangular and are called egg capsules.
 They are about 8 cm long and have long, horny spikes at the four corners.
 The incubation period can last up to 22 months.
-Newborns resemble adults and measure between 11.2 cm and 12.7 cm.
+Newborns resemble adults and measure between 11.2 and 12.7 cm.

 Researchers believe that reproduction may occur throughout the year, with peaks in summer and autumn.

-The Winter skate has a flat diamond-shaped body, a long thin tail, and a rounded snout.
-Its back is rough, with spines that decrease in number with age.
-It is pale to dark brown in color with small round spots and one to four white spots bordered in black.
+The winter skate has a flat diamond-shaped body, a long, thin tail and a rounded snout.
+Its back is rough with spines that decrease in number with age.
+It is pale to dark brown with small round spots and one to four white spots bordered in black.
 The ventral side is whitish with irregular beige markings.

-On the bottom, usually at depths inferior to 111 m, but can reach depths of over 700 m.
+On the bottom, usually at depths shallower than 110 m but can reach depths greater than 700 m.

-The Winter skate prefers a sandy or gravelly bottom and water temperatures ranging between -1.2 °C and 15 °C.
+The winter skate prefers a sandy or gravelly sea bottom and water temperatures between −1.2 and 15 °C.

 Sand lances